buildpacks/rfcs/text/0000-export-to-oci.md

     - Lifecycle will load the image from disk in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format at `<oci-dir>/<registry>/<repo>/<tag>`
   - WHEN `the image points to a digest reference`
     - Lifecycle will load the image from disk in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format at `<oci-dir>/<registry>/<repo>/<digest>`
+  - A part from the look up, the logic for each phase should remain the same

 #### `report.toml` (TOML)

 The new information to be added into the `report.toml` file can be summarize as follows:

 ```toml
 [export]